bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/prebuilt-images.md

 Prebuilt images provide the following advantages:

-* Teams don't have to maintain their own builds
+* Teams don't have to maintain their own builds.

-* The entire cluster benefits from lower resource consumption
+* The entire cluster benefits from lower resource consumption.

-* Builds tagged with "latest" are regularly rebuilt to pick up the latest security enhancements
+* Builds tagged with "latest" are regularly rebuilt to pick up the latest security enhancements.

-* Images are available to all clusters through Artifactory
+* Images are available to all clusters through Artifactory.

 The images are available from Artifactory and you can use the `artifactory-creds` secret in your namespaces to pull the images.